krupalshah/Composer/README.md

 The first param requires something as an input, or a task which produces the same.<br/>
 The second param `ErrorStream` receives any error during execution.<br/>

-Use `thenFinish()` to discontinue further chaining and return last result produced.
+Use `thenFinish()` to discontinue further chaining and complete the awaiting task execution.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>

 #### Chaining Tasks
 A `Task` can be anything to be run.
 It may take something as an input and/or return some output.
 It can be synchronous or asynchronous.
 Following methods can be used to chain one or more tasks: